-The pension is not payable to a surviving partner who was not married to the deceased.
+The pension is not paid to a surviving partner who was not married to the deceased.

-The minimum full-year earnings for benefit calculation purposes are €5,495.89.
+The minimum full-year earnings for benefit calculation purposes are €5,717.93.

-The maximum full-year earnings for benefit calculation purposes are €33,403.08.
+The maximum full-year earnings for benefit calculation purposes are €35,099.83.

-Orphan's pension: Each orphan younger than age 18 (age 18 or older if entitled to family allowances) receives 15% of the deceased's covered earnings (20% for a full orphan).
+Orphan's pension: Each orphan younger than age 18 (aged 18 or older if entitled to family allowances) receives 15% of the deceased's covered earnings (20% for a full orphan).

-The total maximum orphan pension is equal to 45% of the deceased's covered earnings; 60% for full orphans.
+All orphans' pensions combined must not exceed 45% of the deceased's covered earnings; 60% for full orphans.

-Other eligible survivors (in the absence of orphans):

-Parents, grandchildren, and brothers or sisters younger than age 18.
+Other eligible survivors (in the absence of orphans): A pension is payable to parents, grandchildren, and brothers or sisters younger than age 18.

-The total survivor pension must not exceed 75% of the deceased's covered earnings.
+All survivor benefits combined must not exceed 75% of the deceased's covered earnings.